TomConlin/trouble_w_triples/README.md

-This README is an attempt to replicate to some degree processes from an actual machine spread out over the last year or so within this Docker image now.
+This README is an attempt to replicate to some degree processes from an actual machine spread out over the last year or so but within this Docker image now.

 To replicate this process with current data from the three repositories instead of the canned snapshots found in the directory 'rawdata' please see the Fetch_repositories.txt.
-(You may need more storage space than Docker will allow.)
+(You may need more storage space than this Docker image will allow.)

-By only keeping the fields from the repositories actually needed to replicate the counts in the paper

-The raw data would be about 160M uncompressed and are about 26M gzipped.
+Only keeping the fields from the repositories actually needed to replicate the counts in the paper the raw data would be about 160M uncompressed and are about 26M gzipped:
-`

 	ls -1 rawdata/
-IC_knownfilter.list                            	# (PI) curated list of institution codes VN_vouchers.unl.gz								# well formed DwCT assembled from VertNet's ic cc & cn locus_voucher.tab.gz							# the locus and specimen_voucher field from vertebrate GenBank divisions sampleid_catalognum_bold_gbacc.tab.gz			# four fields from BOLD chordate records 2 might have DwCTs `
+	IC_knownfilter.list						# (P.I.) curated list of institution codes
+	VN_vouchers.unl.gz						# well formed DwCT assembled from VertNet's ic cc & cn
+	locus_voucher.tab.gz					# the locus and specimen_voucher field from vertebrate GenBank divisions
+	sampleid_catalognum_bold_gbacc.tab.gz	# four fields from BOLD chordate records 2 might have DwCTs

-the gziped files are write protected so we always have a pristine copy to fall back on if our experiments become unintentionally destructive.
+The gziped files are write protected so we always have a pristine copy to fall back on if our experiments become unintentionally destructive.

-easiest way to begin processing this data is with 'zcat' as in:
+The easiest way to begin processing this data is with 'zcat', as in:
-`
+` bash
 zcat rawdata/VN_vouchers.unl.gz | wc -l
 8216424
 zcat rawdata/locus_voucher.tab.gz  | wc -l
 595744
 zcat rawdata/sampleid_catalognum_bold_gbacc.tab.gz | wc -l
 216809
 `

 or maybe
 `
 zcat rawdata/VN_vouchers.unl.gz > data/VN_vouchers.unl
 zcat rawdata/locus_voucher.tab.gz >  data/locus_voucher.tab
 zcat rawdata/sampleid_catalognum_bold_gbacc.tab.gz > data/sampleid_catalognum_bold_gbacc.tab
 `
 if you are going to stare at the originals much.

 ## GenBank
-If we are just looking at broken DwCT, the canonical ones can be counted/filtered
+When we are just looking at broken DwCT, the canonical ones can be counted/filtered out.

-# Filter out canonical vouchers
+### Filter out canonical vouchers
 `
 grep -Ev  "[A-Z]{2,6}\:[A-Z][a-z]+\:.*[0-9]+.*" data/locus_voucher.tab > data/locus_voucher_x.tab
 wc -l data/locus_voucher_x.tab
 585257 data/locus_voucher_x.tab
 `
 check if the locus are a Primary Key (unique)

 `
 cut -f1 data/locus_voucher_x.tab | sort -u | wc -l
 585159
 `

-not quite a PK. ~ 100 duplicated locus IDs but no worries, just checking out of curiosity.
+not quite a PK. ~ 100 duplicated locus IDs
+but no worries, just checking out of curiosity.
 (99.98% unique)

-### Classify
+#### Classify
 `
 bin/classify-dwct.reb --args "-i data/locus_voucher_x.tab" > data/locus_voucher_x_classed.tab 2> data/locus_voucher_x_classed.err
 wc -l data/locus_voucher_x_classed.tab